Tuesday, June 30, 2009

 (Learning material will be provided)

-Course fee: $60 per participant (Teachers' group)
+Course fee: $120 per participant (Teachers' group)

-Duration: 1 session of 3 hours
+Duration: 1 session of 6 hours, or 2 sessions of 3 hours each

 Minimum: 20 participants